The E series vehicle owner with the N53 series engine observed the following problem: sometimes, the RPM in idle was tended to fluctuate.

 1. Last results of the cylinder tests, Homogeneous mode:

-2. Test results of cylinder tests for short and long injector opening, Homogeneous mode:
+2. Test results of cylinder tests for short and long injector opening, Homogeneous injection mode:

 4. Measurement results of the injector flowrate corrections, Stratified charge:

 As we see, all data are correct!
-Yes, the injector of the 1-st cylinder is slightly leaking in a closed condition, but – the leaking is acceptable.
+Yes, the 1-st cylinder’s injector is slightly leaking in a closed condition, but – the leaking is acceptable.

-Let’s see what is happening to the live data of the injectors at the moment, when the idle is fluctuating.
+Let’s see what is happening to the injectors’ live data at the moment, when the idle is fluctuating.
 Pay attention to the:

 a) opening of the 2-nd impulse of the injectors